sowson/darknet/README.md

 1) Install MSVC++ from: https://aka.ms/vs/16/release/vc_redist.x64.exe

-2) Install Visual Studio 2019 with C/C++ support
+2) Install Windows 10 or 11 SDK from: https://developer.microsoft.com/en-us/windows/downloads/sdk-archive

-3) Install Windows 8.1 SDK from https://developer.microsoft.com/en-us/windows/downloads/sdk-archive
+3) Install Visual Studio 2019 with C/C++ support (optional but useful)

 #### If you want to rebuild things from 3rdparty folder on your own: